pubnub/pubnub-mcp-server/resources/sdk_docs/dart_overview.md

-# Dart API & SDK Docs 5.2.1 (Overview)
+# PubNub Dart SDK 5.2.1 – Quick Start

-Minimal reference to get PubNub working in any Dart or Flutter project.
-Two paths are shown below; replace `demo` keys with your own.
+This condensed guide shows the minimum you need to:

+1. Obtain keys
+2. Install the SDK
+3. Initialize PubNub
+4. Subscribe / listen
+5. Publish
+6. Run & test

+All code blocks are unchanged from the original documentation.

 ---

 ## Prerequisites
 • Dart or Flutter SDK installed
-• PubNub account (publish & subscribe keys)
+• PubNub account with publish & subscribe keys

 ---

-## Setup

-### Get your PubNub keys
+## 1  Get PubNub keys
-1. Log in to the PubNub Admin Portal.
-2. Create / select an app → copy publish & subscribe keys.
+Create an app in the Admin Portal and copy the generated **publish** and **subscribe** keys.

+---

-### Install the SDK
+## 2  Install the SDK

-<details><summary>Flutter</summary>
+### Flutter
 Add to `pubspec.yaml`:

 ```